devclarenjoki/claremburu/README.md

 </h1>

 Hey there, welcome!<br />
-I'm a Front-End Developer💻, UI/UX Designer🎨 and Technical & Blog Article Writer✒️.<br />
+I'm a Front-End Developer💻, UI/UX Designer🎨, and Technical & Blog Article Writer✒️.<br />

 - 👯 I have extensive expertise in Front-End Development, UI/UX Design, and Technical & Blog Article writing.<br />
 - 🔭 I have worked on a range of projects.
 Check out one of my projects, Waridi Ecommerce, [here](https://github.com/claremburu/waridi).<br />